orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 The `save-draft` button remains for backward compatibility.
 By default, it calls the `process("save-progress")` process.

-We recommend that you review whether you have customized the `save-draft` process and/or button resources in your `properties-local.xml` and udpate them to the new name as needed,
+We recommend that you review whether you have customized the `save-draft` process and/or button resources in your `properties-local.xml` and update them to the new name as needed,